fLaVz/h1z1FontChanger/README.md

 This is the first version of the app.
 Further improvements will certainly come like :

-- [ ] Insert a GUI to simplify the app.
+- [x] Insert a GUI to simplify the app.
-- [ ] Handle uncommon game paths.
+- [x] Handle uncommon game paths.
-- [ ] Handle fonts which are not in the font folder.
+- [x] Handle fonts which are not in the font folder.

-This list will be updated over the time.
+This list could be updated over the time.

 # How to use it
 The app is still in development.
-Altough you can download the app and run :
+Download the app and run :
 > app.exe

-You need to put the font file (fontName.ttf) in the font folder.
-The app will copy the font in the default h1z1 directory :
+- Choose the font via the explorer dialog.
-> C:/Program Files (x86)/Steam/steamapps/common/H1Z1 King of the Kill/UI/Resource/Fonts/
+- Locate your h1z1 directory which is like > C:/Program Files (x86)/Steam/steamapps/common/H1Z1 King of the Kill/UI/Resource/Fonts/
+- Apply the fonts

+Enjoy :)
 Feel free to ask me about this, or suggest ideas :)